bluepylons/Boston/Experimental designs/Lower profile 3DP/README.md

 Install the screws, though leave them about a half turn loose.
 [image]

-Install the bottom panel and rubber feet holders:
+Install the bottom panel and rubber feet holders.
+Use M3 6mm long screws on the middle 8 screw holes, and M3 8mm long screws on the corners. (if necessary, the 2 rear corner screws can be M3 10mm, but the front 2 corner screws should be M3 8mm long).
 [image]